Ricardo Sousa

-Ricardo André de Pinho Sousa (born 11 January 1979) is a Portuguese professional football manager and former player who played as an attacking midfielder.
-He is the head coach of Liga Portugal 2 club Vizela.
+Ricardo André de Pinho Sousa (born 11 January 1979) is a Portuguese professional football manager and former player who played as an attacking midfielder, who is currently in charge of Liga I club Petrolul Ploiești.

 He scored 47 goals in 154 matches in the Primeira Liga over seven seasons, representing Porto, Beira-Mar, Santa Clara, Belenenses and Boavista.
 He scored the only goal of the 1999 Taça de Portugal final for Beira-Mar, and also played in Germany, the Netherlands, Cyprus and Slovenia.

 Sousa began coaching in 2015, managing clubs including Beira-Mar, and taking Mafra to the cup semi-finals in 2022.

-Playing career

-Club
+Club career

 Sousa was born in São João da Madeira.
 Growing up as a footballer in FC Porto, he would play only three games for its first team – a 0–0 Primeira Liga draw against C.D.
 Santa Clara and two UEFA Champions League appearances, twice as a substitute – and went on to represent S.C.
 Beira-Mar, where he made his top-division debut in the second part of the 1998–99 season, Santa Clara and C.F.
 Os Belenenses in consecutive loans; on 16 June 1999, he scored arguably the most important goal of his career as the Aveiro club defeated S.C.
 Campomaiorense 1–0 to win the Taça de Portugal.

 Sousa was finally released by Porto in July 2002, returning to Beira-Mar and representing Boavista F.C. in the following campaign.
 He netted 14 times for a team that only achieved 32, one of the worst records in that year's top flight.

-Subsequently, Sousa left Boavista, signing for three years with German club Hannover 96, during which time he spent the second half of the 2004–05 on loan to De Graafschap of the Dutch Eredivisie and the whole of the 2006–07 season in the Portuguese top tier with Boavista, also on loan.
+Subsequently, Sousa left Boavista, signing for three years with German club Hannover 96.
+He spent the second half of 2004–05 on loan to De Graafschap of the Dutch Eredivisie and the whole of the 2006–07 season in the Portuguese top tier with Boavista, also on loan.

 In summer 2007, Sousa joined Cypriot First Division's AC Omonia.
 The following January, he returned to Germany and joined 2.
 Bundesliga side Kickers Offenbach, starting in all 16 appearances he made and providing five assists in an eventual relegation.

 Sousa split the 2008–09 campaign in Segunda Liga, starting with Beira-Mar and signing for U.D.
 Leiria in January 2009.
 After contributing only four matches and 138 minutes to the latter's return to the division, he moved abroad again, now with NK Drava Ptuj in Slovenia.
 In July 2010, he returned to Portugal's division two with U.D.
 Oliveirense, before ending his playing career in the lower leagues with SC São João de Ver and G.D.
 Gafanha.

-International
+International career

 Sousa represented Portugal at the 1999 FIFA World Youth Championship, scoring once against South Korea and playing all four matches.